ShivankK26/Animated-Credit-Card-UI-Design/README.md

 In this Project, I've built a UI Design for a credit card.
-The Tech Stack used is CSS.
+It is built with a modern UI Design and can be used a lot for industrial purposes.

 Use the `README.md` to get started.